liaosteven/hugopersonalsite/content/post/basic_intro_betting_3.md

 ---
 title: "basics of sports betting part 3: implied odds"
-date: 2018-08-21T14:55:00+08:00
+date: 2018-08-23T14:55:00+08:00
 ---

 *This is __Part Three__ of Four.
 [Part One]({{< ref "basic_intro_betting.md" >}}) covers definitions and betting language.
 [Part Two]({{< ref "basic_intro_betting_2.md" >}}) covers key probability concepts in betting.
 [Part Three]({{< ref "basic_intro_betting_3.md" >}}) covers implied odds.*

-Welcome to Part Three of this guide!
-We'll cover implied odds and calculating juice, and briefly cover bankroll management theory (Kelly Criterion).
+Welcome to Part Three of the Basics of Sports Betting guide!
+In this guide we'll cover implied odds and calculating juice.
+Implied odds are a useful metric for estimating win probability (and has many use cases outside of sports betting, whenever you need an 'objective' metric for win probability).
+Calculating juice is important because obviously we prefer betting lines with smaller juice (akin to paying a smaller commission) - but it is not always clear how large the juice is for a given bet.

 The hope is after finishing this final section of the guide, you'll understand (most) of the basic concepts needed to build sports betting strategies that work for you.